SakuraMatrix/docs/Tools - Logback.md

 </logger>
 ```

-Now *logger* has a child that has the name *logger.driver*. *logger.driver* ***inherits*** all tags and settings that *logger* has when it was declared, in addition to any that *logger.driver* may decare itself, including to the same output.
-There are ways to avoid this additive effect but you should go and read the docs for that.
+Now *logger* has a child that has the name *logger.driver*. *logger.driver* ***inherits*** all tags and settings that *logger* had when it was declared, in addition to any that *logger.driver* may declare itself, including to the same output.
+There are ways to avoid this additive effect but you should read the docs for that.

  ## Step 5: Finish the config file:
- At the bottom of your document you need to include the root level that all of your loggers inherit behavior from.
+ At the bottom of your document, you need to include the root level that all of your loggers inherit behavior from.
- that looks like this
+ That looks like this:
  ```
 <root level="debug">
   <appender-ref ref="APPENDER NAME GOES HERE"/>
 </root>
 ```

-After that all you need to do now is run your program and it start keeping track of your logs!
+After that, all you need to do is run your program and it starts keeping track of your logs!

 ## Links to the documentation
-- Architechture
+- Architecture
   - http://logback.qos.ch/manual/architecture.html
 - Configuration
   - http://logback.qos.ch/manual/configuration.html
 - FAQ
   - http://logback.qos.ch/faq.html
-- Error Code Refrence Sheet
+- Error Code Reference Sheet
   - http://logback.qos.ch/codes.html

  ## Example config file: